We have a team of experienced and highly educated physiotherapists,

 Glenn is a generalist with a passion for rural primary health care.
 His clinical strengths are with musculoskeletal pain and dysfunction diagnosis.
 He particularly enjoys the challenge of getting to the bottom of complex and long standing issues through taking a broad biopsychosocial approach.

 Glenn has extensive experience across private practice and community physiotherapy settings, with particular expertise in occupational health, vocational rehabilitation, elder care, health promotion and injury prevention.
-He has post graduate qualifications in physiotherapy and health management alongside completed postgraduate papers in Men's Health and Primary Health Care.
+He has post graduate qualifications in physiotherapy and health management alongside Certificates of Proficiency in postgraduate Men's Health and Primary Health Care.
 Glenn has a particular interest in the future of more comprehensive primary health care services and the role physiotherapy will increasingly play within such services.
-Glenn is presently undertaking his final paper towards a Postgraduate Diploma in Physiotherapy through Otago University.
+Earlier this year Glenn completed his Postgraduate Diploma in Physiotherapy with distinction.

 Glenn is a strong believer in teamwork with a patient's other health providers to achieve the best care in the most efficient and timely way for his patients.